See Timeline home page for references.

-January 20 – Enlisted men from the Battalion take photo with a flag signed by the Battalion for D-Day Veteran Jack Hadleys 94th Birthday.
+January 20 – Soldiers from the Battalion take photo with a flag signed by the Battalion for D-Day Veteran Jack Hadleys 94th Birthday.

 March 12 – Master Corporal Katherine Jessome becomes the first women in the Canadian Forces to qualify as a Jumpmaster.
 Jessome was only the third female QOR infanteer to earn her jump wings.